Dareto-Dream/GameStudio25-26/README.md

 ## License

-This repository is proprietary and intended for use by Mid-Pacific development teams only.
+This project is licensed under the [Apache License 2.0](./LICENSE).
 © 2025–2026 Mid-Pacific Institute.
 All rights reserved.